IIIF/api/source/api/extension/text-granularity/index.md

 ## 3. Use of the `textGranularity` Property with Annotations

 An Annotation _MAY_ have the `textGranularity` property.
-An Annotation that has the property _SHOULD_ target an IIIF Presentation API Canvas or segment and the identified Text Granularity Level _SHOULD_ describe that of the textual content represented by the content resources painted on the Target.
+An Annotation that has the property _SHOULD_ reference a IIIF Presentation API Canvas or segment in the `target` property and the identified Text Granularity Level _SHOULD_ describe that of the textual content represented by the content resources painted on the Target.

 The Annotation Body’s textual content _SHOULD_ be equivalent to the textual content represented by the content resources painted on the Target.
 For example, the Body of the Annotation might be a [TextualBody](https://www.w3.org/TR/annotation-model/#embedded-textual-body) that contains the transcription of the Target, which is painted with the image of a page of a medieval manuscript.